evereven-tech/ragazza/README.md

 ## Features

 - Extracts text content from PDF slides
-- Generates visual descriptions using Claude AI
+- Generates visual descriptions using Claude Models (or any other AWS Bedrock availables)
 - Provides educational purpose analysis for each slide
 - Supports error handling and retry mechanisms
 - Progress tracking with tqdm